 Mike Whitacre | Tax Partner

-Untangling the Technical is available on iTunes, Google Play MusicSpotify and more.
+Untangling the Technical is available on iTunes, and Spotify.
 Listen now using the player below or download it to listen later.
 (If you cannot see the player, please accept functionality cookies at the bottom of this page and refresh.)

 Untangling the Technical: US Tax for Non-US Companies: Potential Changes Under Biden